FractalZeroShadow/The-CoRE-Loom/ETHICAL_GUIDELINES.md

 **A (Legal):** Potentially, depending on jurisdiction.
 GPL doesn't prevent this.

-**A (Ethical):** Please don't.
+**A (Ethical):** We ask you not to.
 This work was released to avoid enclosure.
 Filing patents contradicts that spirit.

 **If you do:** We'll document it publicly.
 Your reputation handles the rest.